matdombrock/luanti-wyrm-cube/mods/wyrm_cube/WC_GUIDE.md

 =======

 ## Capsules
-- Capsules are a high tech storage device that can store items or entire stuructures.
+- Capsules are a high tech storage device that can store items or entire structures.
-- You should have been suppplied with a wide variety of capsules in your supply drops.
+- You should have been supplied with a wide variety of capsules in your supply drops.
 - To use an item of vehicle capsule, simply right click on the ground where you want to place it.
 - To use a structure capsule, stand in the location you want to center the structure and right click.
 - Vehicle capsules look like the vehicles they will spawn.